ben-targan/kwhCapstoneDAS/README.md

 ## General Information
-- this python script is based on a script found in this repo: <https://github.com/karioja/vedirect>
+This python script is based on a script found in this repo: <https://github.com/karioja/vedirect>

 ***The following is a list of all methods in the file in the order they appear:***